 On July 30, 2020, the Company announced its plans to move forward with developing the Strathmore Solar project, the Company's first solar development project in Canada.
-Strathmore Solar is a 41 MW solar project, currently being constructed in Strathmore, Alberta.
-Construction began in the second quarter of 2021, and commercial operations are expected to commence in March 2022.
-All of the energy and renewable energy credits generated by the Strathmore Solar project will be sold under a 25-year PPA with TELUS Communications.
+Strathmore Solar is a 41 MW solar project.
+Construction began in the second quarter of 2021, and commercial operations commenced on March 2022.
+All of the energy and renewable energy credits generated by the Strathmore Solar project is sold under a 25-year PPA with TELUS Communications.

-See also "Company History - 2020 - 25-year PPA executed for Strathmore Solar project" and "Business of Capital Power - Projects Under Construction or in Advanced Stages of Development - Strathmore Solar".
+See also "Business of Capital Power - Western Canada Contracted Facilities - Strathmore Solar", "Company History - 2020 - 25-year PPA executed for Strathmore Solar project" and "Company History - 2022 - Strathmore Solar begins commercial operations".